1,000+ Opportunities

 Contact Dakota at Home for more information.
 Tennessee Lifespan Respite Voucher Program Tennessee Respite Coalition Respite Voucher Program Coordinator Virginia Lifespan Respite Voucher Program Department for Aging and Rehabilitative Services Lifespan Respite Voucher Program Lifespan Respite Washington WI Caregiver Respite Grant Program Respite Care Association of Wisconsin

-Based on current listing details, eligibility includes: Nonprofit organizations providing respite care services in Tennessee.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations providing respite care services in Tennessee.
+Confirm the full requirements in the official notice before applying.

 The Families First Community Grant Program is a competitive grant initiative from the Tennessee Department of Human Services (TDHS) offering approximately $27 million in funding to support nonprofit organizations serving low-income Tennessee families.
 Grants fund programs across four priority areas: education, health, economic stability, and family well-being, aligned with TANF goals of promoting self-sufficiency.
 Eligible applicants are 501(c)(3) nonprofits based in Tennessee that provide direct services to economically disadvantaged families.
 The 2025 application cycle closed July 10, 2025.
 This program reflects Tennessee's broader commitment to strengthening communities through strategic investment in local organizations that address the root causes of poverty.